 7 Tips To Keep Your Compost Cooking

 Nothing can match the richness of home-made compost.
-Making compost is not complicated or time consuming, but there are some mistakes that are easy to make, and they affect quality.
-We have some tips to help you:
+Making your own is not complicated or time consuming.
+There are however, some mistakes that are easy to make and will affect the quality.
+We have some tips to help you.

-Using the same materials all the time (lawn cuttings and dried leaves) might produce good-looking compost, but it will be limited in terms of the nutrients and good bacteria that make it effective.
-Try to mix it up as much as possible, using household waste (except meat, dairy, onions and citrus), all the trimmings from the garden (not just lawn cuttings) and make the most of fallen leaves.
+If you continuously use the same plant materials, your compost will be limited in terms of the nutrients and good bacteria.
+These are the parts that make it effective.
+Try to mix up your ‘ingredients’ as much as possible.
+Use household waste (except meat, dairy, onions and citrus), all the trimmings from the garden, lawn cuttings and fallen leaves.
 Shredded paper and cardboard are also beneficial.

 Think ‘Lasagne’

 Nutrient-rich compost consists of both nitrogen (which comes from green material) and carbon (from dried material and paper).
 The best way to achieve this is to make layers of brown and green material.
 Layering also speeds up decomposition.
-When green material decomposes it generates heat, and by putting a thick brown layer over the green, the heat is trapped, which kills pathogens.
+When green material decomposes it generates heat.
+By putting a thick brown layer over the green, the heat is trapped.
+This heat kills pathogens.

 Keep It Cooking!

 If the heap has gone dry and dormant, it needs moisture.
-Turning and watering a compost heap should regenerate it.
-Put a sprinkler on top of the heap and (depending on the height) run it for 30 minutes to an hour so that the water penetrates right through.
+Turning and watering your heap should regenerate it.
+Put a sprinkler on top of the heap and run it for 30 minutes to an hour, depending on the height.
+You want the water to penetrate right through.
 Check the middle of the heap after watering.
 If the compost still doesn’t heat up, re-build it by adding more layers of nitrogen-rich material, like manure, and water the layers as you go.

 READ MORE: Check out this article to learn how to make your own compost in a bag